 Magnesium Citrate During Pregnancy

 This is another salt of magnesium.
-It is FDA approved and falls under category C, which means there are not enough studies available to put it in a different category.
+It is FDA-approved and falls under category C, which means there are not enough studies to put it in a different category.

-- It is a saline laxative that improves the bowel movements, and also an osmotic laxative which means it retains water in the stools.
+- It is a saline laxative that improves bowel movements and an osmotic laxative, meaning it retains water in the stools (30).

 - It is also prescribed to patients undergoing colonoscopy or other surgeries.